Brentor Community Trust to be wound up

 A group of villagers founded the ‘Brentor Community Centre’ in August 1978 whose aims were:

 (i) ‘to support and promote activities which contribute to the community good in Brentor.

-(ii) to publish a monthly newsletter (The Brentor News) on a non-profit making basis and to distribute it to all households in Brentor for the benefit of the community’
+(ii) to publish a monthly newsletter (Brentor News) on a non-profit making basis and to distribute it to all households in Brentor for the benefit of the community’

 A Village Shop run entirely by volunteers was established, soon to be followed by a pre-school playgroup and a youth club.
 Changes in the village in the intervening years altered the activities organised by the ‘Brentor Community Centre’ and it was converted into a charitable trust (‘The Brentor Community Trust’) in May 2008.

-Its aim is ‘to promote and support activities which enhance education, communication and social interaction for the benefit of the community of the parish of Brentor and surrounding areas in West Devon’.
+The aim of the Trust is ‘to promote and support activities which enhance education, communication and social interaction for the benefit of the community of the parish of Brentor and surrounding areas in West Devon’.

-The Brentor News was first published in November 1979.
-It has been circulated monthly without fail and free of charge to every household in the village ever since then.
+Brentor News was first published in November 1979.
+It was circulated monthly without fail and free of charge to most households in the village ever since then.